-Two new studies find that getting a flu shot and the pneumonia vaccine may also lower people’s risk of Alzheimer’s disease.
+Two studies find that getting a flu shot and the pneumonia vaccine may also lower people’s risk of Alzheimer’s disease.

 In one study, people who were vaccinated against pneumonia between the ages of 65 and 75 reduced their risk of Alzheimer’s by 25 to 30 percent; the percentage was as much as 40 percent for those who didn’t carry the gene that puts people at higher risk for Alzheimer’s, reported Svetlana Ukraintseva, an associate research professor at Duke University’s Social Science Research Institute, and colleagues.